Combined Baccalaureate-Graduate Degree Programs

 - Students may be admitted to an integrated degree program at the beginning of their junior year, or after the successful completion of 56 credits.
 A GPA of 3.2 or higher and three supportive letters of recommendation from faculty are required.

 Students’ progress through the combined program will be reviewed in the Office of the Vice Provost for Undergraduate Education to ensure timely completion of the undergraduate degree.
-Academic advisors of bachelor’s-master’s programs and students themselves should also attend to course enrollment choices that lead to timely completion of undergraduate requirements.
+Academic advisors of bachelor’s-graduate programs and students themselves should also attend to course enrollment choices that lead to timely completion of undergraduate requirements.
 Students interested in further information regarding the combined programs should contact the appropriate program’s department chair.

-- A student who enters a second bachelor’s program and then subsequently applies and gains admission to a combined second bachelor’s/master’s program will be considered as an undergraduate student for the purposes of tuition billing, financial aid, and enrollment identification until completion of 12 credits of graduate course work or qualified to receive the second bachelor’s degree.
+- A student who enters a second bachelor’s program and then subsequently applies and gains admission to a combined second bachelor’s/graduate program will be considered as an undergraduate student for the purposes of tuition billing, financial aid, and enrollment identification until completion of 12 credits of graduate course work or qualified to receive the second bachelor’s degree.
 Once a student is qualified to receive the second bachelor's degree or enrolls in the 13th credit of graduate course work, the student will be considered a graduate student for tuition billing, financial aid and enrollment identification, and will be eligible for graduate assistantships, fellowships, and loans.